Eastside High School (Covington, Georgia)

 Eastside High School is a public secondary school in Covington, Georgia, United States.
 It is part of the Newton County School System.
 It was opened in 1994 as a transitional school and became an official high school in 1998 when it had its first graduating class.

 History

 Eastside Transitional School was built in 1994 to alleviate school overcrowding at Newton High School due to the rapid growth of Newton County in the early 1990s.
 The school opened that same year to grades 6–9.

 Each year, the lower grade was dropped and a higher grade was added, until 1997 when the school became a 9–12 high school, Eastside High.

 The first graduating class graduated in May 1998.

 In 2002, a new addition was built onto the school to help accommodate more growth.

 In 2006, the school had an enrollment of 1,441 and a staff of 100 teachers.
-This number has gone down slightly with the opening of Newton County's third high school, Alcovy High School, in fall 2006.
+This number decreased slightly with the opening of Newton County's third high school, Alcovy High School, in the fall of 2006.